Dragonflies are out in force. Eat a lot of mosquitos please!

 Sun Country Airlines is Naming A Plane After

 Sun Country Airlines, headquartered in Mendota Heights, Minnesota, is naming each of its twenty-two planes after a Minnesota lake and Lake Hubert is one of them!
 The airline will be painting the lake names on the aircraft and there is a poster designed by artist Mark Herman for each lake.
 CLICK HERE to see the Sun Country web page about the "Hometown Lakes Project".
 The web page shows all of the posters but as of this writing there are no posters offered for purchase although there are playing cards and sets of thank you notes.
+(Posters now available too.
+See the article above)

 It took many days to completely disappear but Lake Hubert is finally ice free for the first time in 2017.